-When it comes to the ‘brick versus click’ debate, the one thing that brick and mortar stores still hold over the heads of online merchants is the ability to try on or test your purchase before you buy it.
+When it comes to the ‘brick versus click’ debate, the one thing brick-and-mortar stores still hold over the heads of online merchants is the ability to try on or test your purchase before you buy it.

 The “try before you buy” model has been around for a while, and it’s gaining momentum among ecommerce retailers across the board.
-Depending on what the product is, retailers are willing to create and distribute product samples, trial sizes, test-and-return packages, or a personalized consultation session before purchase.
+Depending on the product, retailers are willing to create and distribute product samples, trial sizes, test-and-return packages, or a personalized consultation session before purchase.
 Some even offer trial periods before a purchase!

-When your contact center interacts with a customer on such a personalized level, through consultations, trial fittings, and customization, you get to know her specific likes, dislikes and tastes.
-It also saves the time and hassle of having to return products when a customer is not satisfied.
+When your contact center interacts with a customer on a personalized level through consultations, trial fittings, and customization, you get to know their specific likes, dislikes, and tastes.
+It also saves the time and hassle of returning products when a customer is unsatisfied.

-Plus, these services are an added perk for customers who may be new to your brand, or wary of buying your product offering online.
-It helps build an emotional connection and gives the customer a chance to get involved with your brand in a deeper way.
-Plus, it’s an incentive for them to make a (bigger) purchase as well.
+These services are an added perk for customers who may be new to your brand or wary of buying your product offering online.
+It helps build an emotional connection and gives the customer a chance to get involved with your brand more profoundly.
+Plus, it’s also an incentive for them to make a (bigger) purchase.

-Some companies send trial packs stocked with multiple pieces that customers can try out, keep what suits them, and return the rest.
+Some companies send trial packs with multiple pieces that customers can try, keep what suits them, and return the rest.

-- Eyewear brand Warby Parker has championed this idea, offering customers a chance to choose 5 pairs of glasses to try on and test for 5 days before returning any unwanted pairs.
+- Eyewear brand Warby Parker has championed this idea, allowing customers to choose five pairs of glasses to try on and test for five days before returning any unwanted pairs.
 Did we mention that the trials are shipped to the customer for free, too?!
-Once the customer has tested out and worn the pairs, he can send those pairs back and order the ones he liked online.
+Once the customer has tested out and worn the pairs, they can return them and order the ones they liked online.

-- Casper Mattresses offers a 100-day trial period before the purchase is final, and offers free shipping to boot – cutting out the hassle of going to a store, sitting on different mattresses, and making a decision in-store.
+- Casper Mattresses offers a 100-day trial period before the purchase is final and free shipping to boot – cutting out the hassle of going to a store, sitting on different mattresses, and making a decision in-store.

 What To Keep In Mind

-While it is a great investment for the long-term, the ‘try before you buy’ trend isn’t without its obstacles.
+While it is an excellent investment for the long term, the try-before-buying trend isn’t without obstacles.

-Companies need to look at products that have a high margin, and products which can travel well, are not too heavy or perishable (like Warby Parker’s frames).
-You also need a streamlined returns and shipping process.
-You will be processing a higher volume of orders (the trial orders and the actual ones,) so order management, invoicing, inventory tracking and management needs to be highly sophisticated.
+Companies need to look at products with a high margin, travel well, and are not too heavy or perishable (like Warby Parker’s frames).
+You also need a streamlined return and shipping process.
+You will be processing a higher volume of orders (the trial orders and the actual ones,) so order management, invoicing, inventory tracking, and management need to be highly sophisticated.

-That’s why, if you’re willing to go this route, it’s critical to invest in a good fulfillment company with the right kind of technology and properly equipped warehouse facility to handle the ‘try before you buy’ model.
+That’s why, if you’re willing to go this route, investing in a good fulfillment company with the right kind of technology and an adequately equipped warehouse facility to handle the try-before-you-buy model is critical.

 Why It’s Important

-We all know that happy customers become brand advocates that recruit their friends, and nothing can beat good old word-of-mouth marketing.
-In the digital shopping age, when online reviews serve as a major source of confidence among shoppers (especially first-time buyers), the try and buy model can work for you.
+We all know happy customers become brand advocates that recruit their friends, and nothing can beat good old word-of-mouth marketing.
+In the digital shopping age, when online reviews are a significant source of confidence among shoppers (especially first-time buyers), then try and buy model can work for you.
 Statistics show that the percentage of shoppers who look at reviews before a purchase is increasing.
-In fact, ratings and reviews are the number two reason, behind pricing, that drive a purchase decision.
+Ratings and reviews are the reasons behind pricing that drive a purchase decision.